Yermehyaw/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 0: Concatenate two strings into the first string
 1: Concatenate n bytes of second string into the first
 2: Copies n bytes of a string into another string
-3: Compares two string lenghts and returns the difference
+3: Compares two strings, seeking the first different character and returns the difference